YANG-DB/crate/docs/general/ddl/data-types.rst

 ``CHAR``
 ''''''''
-A one-byte character used internally as for enumeration in the :ref:`PostgreSQL system catalogs <postgres-pg_catalog>`.
+A one-byte character used internally for enumeration items in the :ref:`PostgreSQL system catalogs <postgres-pg_catalog>`.

 Specified as a signed integer in the range -128 to 127.